 Monitoring tools are essential in every scenario, be it a small company or a large enterprise.
 This is a prioritized metric since it is important to monitor various components integrated into a business application to understand whether they are functioning properly.

 Monitor, analyze, and act on telemetry data from your Azure and on-premises environments.
-Azure Monitor helps you maximize performance and availability of your applications and proactively identify problems in seconds.
+Azure Monitor helps you maximize the performance and availability of your applications and proactively identify problems in seconds.

 Azure Cost Optimization

-If you’re looking to optimize your Azure cloud costs, this azure live project helps you get started.
+If you’re looking to optimize your Azure cloud costs, this Real-Time Azure live project helps you get started.
 Azure cloud Cost Management is a great tool for getting started with cloud cost optimization.
-It provides you with an overview of your spend, helps you identify and fix overspending, and provides recommendations on how to optimize your costs.Azure Monitor is another great tool for cost optimization.
+It provides you with an overview of your spending, helps you identify and fix overspending, and provides recommendations on how to optimize your costs.
+Azure Monitor is another great tool for cost optimization.

 With it, you can monitor the performance of Azure resources as well as provide alerts when they deviate from expectations.
 You can also use it to configure alerts in advance so that they are automatically triggered when conditions exceed predefined thresholds.